harlanhaskins/loop.js/README.markdown

 This is loop.js.
 With it, you can use Javascript to loop through a sequence of images (up to 1000 total) just like a gif, without the color compression.

+Installation
+===
-All one needs to do is somewhere in their HTML have a div with an ID and instantiate an `imageLooper()` object with a JSON object filled with their options.
+All one needs to do is somewhere in their HTML have an img with an ID and instantiate an `imageLooper()` object with a JSON object filled with their options.
 The default options are these:

         "numberOfImages" : 54,
         "framesPerSecond" : 24,
         "folder" : "loopImages",
         "fileExtension" : "png",
         "imagePrefix" : "image_",
-        "div" : "currentPicture",
+        "img" : "currentPicture",
         "reversed" : false,
         "autoStart" : true